Education & Sharing Day 2020 – SAP CPI Programming Challenge

 In our integration scenario, we are integrating with the public Northwind OData service (https://services.odata.org/V2/Northwind/Northwind.svc/).
 We would like to provide a plain REST service to query the orders from the OData service.

 Following is the CPI iFlow that is used in this scenario.
-A version of it can be downloaded here.

 To achieve the querying mechanism, the HTTP query parameters from the sender needs to be converted into the corresponding OData filter criteria.
 The iFlow accepts dynamic key-value pairs used for querying which should be stored in the property filterCrit used in the OData receiver channel as shown below.